tn74/reem/README.md

 ## Installation

-REEM is highly portable and runs on Python 2.7+ or Python 3.3+.
+REEM is highly portable and runs on Python 3.3+.

 To install the python package (and its dependencies), run
 ```